 Kirsty McKenzie, LD Legal Apprentice

 “I decided an apprenticeship was better for me as I have different a learning style to others who prefer the traditional route of being in full-time education.
 Like Kirsty, I’ve always found that I learn best through practice.
 I am able to study, and still do exams, but I have the additional benefit of actually applying what I learn in the workplace.
 This helps me gain a better understanding of what I am learning.
 Without this, I feel that I wouldn’t achieve as much.
 There is also the bonus of earning money while you’re learning!”

 LD Legal Apprentice

 If you, or someone you know, are interested in apprenticeship opportunities, we are keen to hear from you!
-We will be advertising our apprenticeship vacancies to start in September 2017 over the next few weeks – please visit Lyons Davidson’s careers website for further information or to sign up to receive job alerts by email.
+We will be advertising our apprenticeship vacancies to start in September 2017 over the next few weeks – please visit Lyons Davidson’s careers pages for further information or to sign up to receive job alerts by email.